ju57u5/YoutubeScript/README.md

 Downloads the "YoutubeRewind 2008" and names it ytrewind2008.mp4

-All donwloads will be placed at {ScriptDir}/download
+All downloads will be placed at {ScriptDir}/download